1.Bamboo pillows: a sustainable solution for sleep

-Bamboo pillow filling sounds clear enough - bamboo pillows are filled with bamboo, right?
+Bamboo pillow filling sounds clear enough – bamboo pillows are filled with bamboo, right?
 Actually, this isn’t always the case.
-Sometimes, bamboo pillows are so called because the cover is made from bamboo - the filling could comprise something else entirely.
-Often, bamboo pillows are filled with memory foam, which can be comfortable but may retain too much heat.
+Sometimes, bamboo pillows are so called because the cover is made from bamboo – the filling could comprise something else entirely.
+Often, bamboo pillows are filled with memory foam and are called memory foam pillow, which can be comfortable but may retain too much heat.
 Look out for a pillow not only covered in bamboo but also filled with bamboo, too.

 Variety of sizes

 Finding the right bamboo pillow means choosing a size that suits you and your bed.
 There are various sizes available but the two most popular tend to be a king (16”x36”) and a queen sized bamboo pillow (16”x28”).
 If you have a king-sized bed, a large pillow may look more in-keeping when in situ; likewise, a queen size bamboo pillow tends to suit smaller beds.